 Resources designed to support out-of-school time educators’ professional growth by doing engineering and developing the skills to support equitable and inclusive learning experiences for all.

-Participants will demonstrate the importance of models when trying to answer questions and draw conclusions.
+Participants will demonstrate the importance of models when trying to answer questions, draw conclusions and develop solutions in engineering.

 Participants will do a chalk talk around engineering design and testing in order to incorporate thoughtful testing and local resources.